mattermost/docs/source/administration/config-settings.rst

 **Generic description with sender and channel names**: Push notifications include names of users and channels but no specific details from the message text.

-**Full message content sent in the notification payload**: Selecting "Send full message snippet" sends excerpts from messages triggering notifications with specifics and may include confidential information sent in messages.
+**Full message content sent in the notification payload**: Selecting **Send full message snippet** sends excerpts from messages triggering notifications with specifics and may include confidential information sent in messages.
 If your Push Notification Service is outside your firewall, it is HIGHLY RECOMMENDED this option only be used with an "https" protocol to encrypt the connection.

 **Full message content fetched from the server on receipt** (*Available in Enterprise Edition E20*): The notification payload relayed through APNS or FCM contains no message content.
 Instead it contains a unique message ID used to fetch message content from the server when a push notification is received by a device.
 If the server cannot be reached, a generic notification will be displayed.